WarrantyNowVoid/jekyll-wnv/_posts/2014-02-11-sochi-or-fallout-81814.md

   headliner: assets/img/lol/sochiorfallout_headline.png
 ---

-To celebrate the 2014 winter olympics, weâ€™ve started playing a fun new game here at WNV called "Sochi, or Fallout Wasteland?â€ The rules are simple enough, the mediator describes a scenario, and the contestants have to determine if it happened in the smash hit, post-apocalyptic video game series Fallout, or if it is currently happening to a reporter or athelete in the very real city of Sochi, Russia.
+To celebrate the 2014 winter olympics, weâ€™ve started playing a fun new game here at WNV called "Sochi, or Fallout Wasteland?"
+The rules are simple enough, the mediator describes a scenario, and the contestants have to determine if it happened in the smash hit, post-apocalyptic video game series Fallout, or if it is currently happening to a reporter or athelete in the very real city of Sochi, Russia.

 Ready to get started?
 I know I am.
 Click or tap on the Answer panels to see the correct response.
 Let's get going!